Want to help out or contribute?

 When you work on a project (for your thesis or a manuscript), how exactly do you and your collaborators contribute to the project?
 Is it mostly verbal contributions?
 Do you use a shared folder that the files are on?
 How do you keep track of who’s changed what?
 Do you mostly work on your own and contributions are largely verbal or written feedback (like in a meeting or through an email)?
 If you work directly on a project, how do you coordinate things?
 Does one collaborator work on one section or analysis, so your files are separate?
 Do you ever have to go in and contribute your own code to theirs (and vice versa)?

-1. Take 2 minutes to think on these questions.
+1. Take about 1 minute to think on these questions.

 2. For 6 minutes, discuss these questions with your neighbour, and talk about your own experiences.